saffre-rumma/www/stories/jobs/ma.rst

 **Requirements**

+- You understand what's so cool about Lino, you know its features and limits.
+- You have experience with managing information systems  and database applications.
+- You understand why software must be free.
 - You love explaining to others why they should choose your product.
-- You feel well with authoring PR texts.
+- You feel well with writing PR texts.
-- You have experience with managing information systems in general and database applications in particular.
-- You understand why software must be free and can explain that choice to others.

 **Your duties**

-- talk with potential new customers and partners
+- review the *saffre-rumma.net* website, write content where necessary
+- help us with deciding what's important
+- describe workflow processes and requirements for our development team
 - write regular newsletters about Lino and free software
-- review the *lino-framework.org* and *saffre-rumma.net* websites,
-  write content where necessary
-- describe workflow processes and requirements for our development team
-- help us with deciding what's important
+- talk with customers and partners

 .. include:: include/jobs_contact.rst